drewbarontini/tmcss-book/source/intro.md

 ### Programmatic layer of abstraction

-We're (generally) working with preprocessors like Sass and LESS,which add a more programmatic layer of abstraction to our CSS, which is allows us to use more advanced methods for creating module CSS.
+We're (generally) working with preprocessors like Sass and LESS,which add a more programmatic layer of abstraction to our CSS, which is allows us to use more advanced methods for creating modular CSS.

 ### Ability for styles to flex and work in different situations, environments